 12. University of Saskatchewan

 The University of Saskatchewan, which has been around since 1907, is a prestigious institution.
 This widely accepted university is located in the heart of Saskatoon and belongs to Canada’s U15, an elite group of the best research-intensive universities in the world.
 The University of Saskatchewan currently has a student population of 27,500 and is ready to spearhead local and global change by churning out committed, resourceful graduates.
 The Oakes Red Bear Student Centre, which serves as an intercultural center to facilitate the inclusion of indigenous culture on campus, is located here.
 USask is also known for its research on water management and food protection, which is internationally important.

 Carleton University, known as the Capital University of Canada, was established in 1942 to support World War 2 veterans.
 It can be located alongside the majestic Rideau Canal, a UNESCO World Heritage Site, in the capital of Ottawa.
 In hopes of becoming forward-thinking experts, over 31,200 students attend the university.
 In Carleton, the sports teams are nicknamed the Ravens.
 They are most notable for their outstanding men’s basketball team that has won 14 championships since 2003.

 - Acceptance Rate – 74%

-The University of New Brunswick was founded in 1785 and holds the reputation of being one of the universities in Canada with high acceptance rates.
-Its two main campuses can be found in Fredericton and Saint John.
-The University of Brunswick is currently the most entrepreneurial university in Canada, attracting over 11,400 students with its 75 degree programs.
-UNB is also home to Canada’s oldest university building, the Old Arts Building in their Fredericton campus.
+Established in 1785, the University of New Brunswick has the distinction of being one of the universities with high acceptance rates in Canada.
+You can find its two major campuses in Fredericton and Saint John.
+With its 75 degree programs, the University of Brunswick is actually the most entrepreneurial university in Canada, attracting over 11,400 students.
+UNB also houses the oldest university building in Canada, the Former Arts Building, on its Fredericton campus.

 15. University of Guelph